Executive Summary

 Proven Employer Outcomes

-Workdays saved: >1,000,000 workdays saved annually across Bright Horizons clients; individual employers report substantial day-savings in a single year.
+Workdays saved: >1,000,000 workdays saved annually across Bright Horizons clients that use its corporate backup care solution; individual employers report substantial day-savings in a single year.
 Bright Horizons

 Payroll economics: Independent benchmarking cites unplanned absence = ~6.7% of annual payroll, while the average cost of backup care is <0.1%—a compelling ROI story for HR/Finance.
 LifecareCorporateCARE Solutions

-Retention & sentiment: Caregiver platforms report high favorability—89% of employees view their employer more positively when caregiver support is offered—helping your B2B clients win the talent market.
+Retention & sentiment: Caregiver platforms report high favorability 89% of employees view their employer more positively when a corporate backup care solution and benefit support is offered, helping B2B clients win the talent market.
 Cariloop

-Macroeconomic cost of breakdowns: Child-care interruptions cost U.S. businesses ~$4.4B annually in absenteeism and lost productivity—backup care directly addresses this.
+Macroeconomic cost of breakdowns: Care interruptions cost U.S. businesses ~$4.4B annually in absenteeism and lost productivity.
+Corporate backup care directly addresses this.
 First Five Years FundChild Care Aware® of America

 Retention & Sentiment